ENGLISH - User Manual for Cronosurf Wave - Android/Wear OS - v.3.1.x 20210101

 The graphical performance of Android widgets is limited and does not support graphical acceleration.
 Moreover, widgets under Android are not meant to be refreshed more than once every 15 minutes.
 With some technical tricks it is possible to refresh once per minute, which would lead to a poor experience for a watch like Cronosurf.
 Therefore, in order to bring Cronosurf to the homescreen, we decided to implement the Live Wallpaper, which offers a much better user experience.
 As a bonus, it appears behind the lock screen (except on some proprietary lock screens).

 This can be caused by the image loader.
 When you click on "Select image" on the Cronosurf LWP settings, you get several options to select an image.
 This are usually the default loader called "Images" and your installed viewers.
 Some of the viewers can lead to a crash.
 Just try a different one or use the default loader.

-It can happen very rarely and on certain devices only (not Wear) that the touch event handler becomes temporarily unavailable when the alarm goes off.
+It may happen very rarely and on certain devices only (not Wear) that the touch event handler becomes temporarily unavailable when the alarm goes off.
 It seems to happen only when the Cronosurf Live Wallpaper is active.
 We are still trying to fix this bug.
-In the meantime, you may use the hardware volume buttons of your phone/tablet to cancel the alarm.
+In the meantime, you may use the hardware volume buttons of your phone/tablet to stop the alarm.

 If the Cronosurf watchface is not showing on the wearable, try rebooting the handheld.
 If that doesn't help, reboot the wearable.
 If that also fails, uninstall and reinstall the app.

 This is a known Android Wear bug.
 It happens when the app on the mobile is installed on the SD-card.
 Just move the app back to the internal storage.

 While you can set the Screen-On timer to 5, 10 and 20 minutes on Android handhelds, the timer time on Android Wear is limited to 5 minutes.
 The main reason for this is that saving battery on smartwatches is more critical than on handhelds.
 Besides, Android Wear devices offer the always-on feature.
 When activated, the watch will enter the dim mode, during which Cronosurf keeps most of its appealing design and readability.